 Sincere thanks are extended to Dr. Allen Zelman, Program Director of the BRAD program, for being the prime mover behind this initiative, and Dr. Frank Huband, Division Director for Emerging Engineering Technologies.
-Also, I wish to acknowledge and thank Ms. Shari Valenta for the cover illustration and the illustrations at the end of each chapter, drawn from her observations at the Children's Hospital Accessibility Resource Center in Denver Colorado.
-I wish to also acknowledge and thank Ms. Rita Pnmty for the administrative support assistance she provided during the preparation of this publication.
+Additionally, thanks are extended to Dr. Peter G. Katona, current Program Director of the Biomedical Engineering and Aiding the Disabled, who has continued to expand the program.
+I wish to acknowledge and thank Ms. Shari Valenta for the cover illustration and the illustrations at the end of each chapter, drawn from her observations at the Children's Hospital Accessibility Resource Center in Denver Colorado.
+I also wish to acknowledge and thank Ms. Julie Jaszkowiak for the administrative support assistance she provided during the preparation of this publication.